Thank you for visiting Grace Lutheran Church's website. We are a member of Lutheran Church-Canada.

 Sunday @ 10:30 AM

-Ontario is now allowing the opening of Churches for Worship with a maximum of 30% seating capacity.
-Services will commence Sunday June 21, 2020.
-Modifications to the service are outlined below:
+Ontario is allowing Churches to Worship with a maximum of 30% seating capacity.
+This may change at any time to a total lock down.
+Services with modifications to the service are outlined below:

-2. Hand sanitizer will be made available for easy access.
+2. Hand sanitizer will be made available for easy use at the front entrance along with a mask if someone does have one of their own.

 3. Worshippers MUST wear a MASK.
 Children under the ages of two are not to be masked ( direction of chief medical officer ) Under Ontario Regulation 263/20 – Stage 2 Closures s.4(2) of the Ontario provincial Emergency Management and Civil Protection Act ( EMCPA)

-4. No socializing in the Nartex or downstairs before or after worship
+4. No socializing in the Narthex or downstairs before or after worship

 5. The pews will be marked with painters tape so that social distancing can be implemented.
-Seat only in designated spaces.
+Be Seated only in designated spaces.

 6. Maintain social distancing – note Ontario now has a social circle rule allowing families in a circle to seat together.